-Department in 1978 identified some strengths of the department but it also raised some questions about the need to look at the need for some of the programs.
-They emphasized the benefits of the combined of animal and range disciplines in one department.
+Department in 1978 identified some strengths of the department but it also raised some questions about the need for some of the programs.
+They emphasized the benefits of the combination of animal and range disciplines in one department.
 They were complementary of, 1) the Disturbed Land Reclamation scientists in terms of their production and grants, 2) the uniqueness of the course work and research conducted in the Wool Lab, 3) the nutrition and breeding research and, 4) the considerable research in range given the small FTE number allocated to it (1.8 FTE).